The NOCO Company

 The NOCO Company (commonly referred to as NOCO) is an American privately held multinational corporation that designs, manufactures, and markets consumer electronics, automotive chemicals, plastics and various electrical components.

 Overview

 NOCO was founded as Nook & O'Neill in 1914.
 Joseph Henry Nook Sr. was later inducted into the Automotive Hall of Fame for the contributions he made to the automotive industry with The NOCO Company.
 Their original catalog can still be found in various automotive museums and archives.
-NOCO holds over two dozen patents including a patent for Portable vehicle battery jump start apparatus with safety protection.
+NOCO holds over two dozen patents including a patent for portable vehicle battery jump start apparatus with safety protection.

 Acquisition

 In 2009, NOCO acquired Advanced Fishing Technologies ("AFT)", a high-tech manufacturer of marine, industrial and photostatic battery management solutions.

 ChargeLight

 NOCO's ChargeLight was first created from a fully funded Kickstarter campaign, which raised $121,329.

 Genius Boost family

 The Genius Boost family of lithium jump starters is one of the company's most popular line of products.
 The GB30 car jump starter was rated 9/10 by TopSpeed and "Good" by Consumer Reports.
+The GB50 jump starter was rated the best portable jump starter by Throttleholic and rated four stars out of five by Trusted Products.
 Production is in Vietnam, Malaysia and China.